LAKES

 The mediator’s job is to help you and the other parent talk through your problems, consider possible solutions, evaluate how well they would work inpractise, and ultimately agree on the best course of action.

-In shuttle mediation, the disputing parties are separated into separate rooms, and the mediator “shuttles” between them until they strike a compromise.
+In shuttle mediation Headingley, the disputing parties are separated into separate rooms, and the mediator “shuttles” between them until they strike a compromise.

 Confidential